jaredkrinke/log/content/posts/programming-languages/future-proof-languages-3.md

 ## Native languages
 Here are the remaining native languages, along with my favorite and least favorite qualities:

-* C: simple and portable, but requires macros for many abstractions (and has an error-prone standard library)
+* C: simple and portable, but requires textual macros for many abstractions (and has an error-prone standard library)
 * C++: powerful abstractions, but an inconsistent standard library
 * Go: excellent tooling, but I still don't like the overhead of a garbage collector for native code
-* Rust: memory safety without a garbage collector, but the SDK is enormous (and supposedly slow)
+* Rust: memory safety without a garbage collector, but the SDK is is big (and compilation is famously slow)
-* Zig: efficient tooling, but immature (likely with breaking changes)
+* Zig: efficient tooling, but not yet mature

 ### C++ and Rust
 If I need powerful abstractions, C++ and Rust are the candidates.
-At the moment, I'm leaning towards giving Rust a try (despite the gigantic SDK).
+At the moment, I'm leaning towards giving Rust a try (despite the large SDK).
 I'm familiar with C++, and it's certainly capable, but Rust's memory safety guarantees are worth exploring in depth.
 Hopefully that doesn't end up being a mistake...

 ### C, Go, Zig
 If I'm just looking for a simple and fast language, that would leave C, Go, and Zig.
-C is almost certainly future-proof for another decade or two and the SDK is reasonably sized.
-I'm less sure about Go and Zig, despite their efficient tooling.
-I'm skeptical of Go's niche (native code, but with a garbage collector).
-Zig seems too immature, but its C/C++ compatibility is attractive.
+Honestly, they all look like good choices.

 Overall, Rust's unique combination of safety and speed is compelling, and I'm sure I'll end up using it eventually.
 I'll probably also need to use C where it's already entrenched.

 ## Interpreted languages
 Here are the remaining interpreted/dynamic languages:

-* Python: ubiquitous, with a large standard library, but the language has a lot of warts and a history of compatibility problems
+* Python: ubiquitous, with a large standard library
 * JavaScript/TypeScript: the only option for the web, with a convenient type system in TypeScript, but without a standard library and runtime (and the module story is *still* fragmented!)
 * Lua: minimalist, but no standard library

 These languages are almost a battery inclusion continuum from "included" to "sold separately".

 ### Python
-I don't like Python.
-But it's everywhere!
+Python is everywhere!
 Now that Python is convenient on Windows, Python is almost a defacto portable shell scripting language (with a lot more).
 For example, the [Zig bootstrap process](https://github.com/ziglang/zig-bootstrap) requires Python!
 If it had required Node, people would have lost their minds.
 I think it's high time I give in and just embrace Python.

 ### JavaScript
 JavaScript has somehow leap-frogged Python to become a convenient language, and TypeScript makes it even better for large projects.
 But I will admit that Node's API is irritating, and the NPM ecosystem continually has to grapple with the lack of a standard library.
 Deno's tooling is excellent, but Deno also breaks compatibility left and right.
 JavaScript is definitely future-proof, but the non-browser runtimes I'm less sure about.